Best of Central Asia Tour

 songkul-kyrgyzstan

-In the summer months we will drive up to lake Song Kul.
-In May and October Song Kul is not accessible due to snow and it is replaced with the mountain valley of Chon Kemin.
-See below the different itineraries for today, depending on your selected departure.
+Until the middle of September, we will drive up to Lake Song Kul.
+Later, Song Kul is not accessible due to snow and it is replaced with the mountain valley of Chon Kemin.
+See below the different itineraries for this day, depending on your selected departure.

 In the morning we learn how boorsok (deep fried bread, a speciality of Kyrgyzstan) is made and will taste it for breakfast.
 After breakfast, we start our ascent towards mountain lake Song Kul.
 The lake is not very far from Kochkor, but due to bad road conditions, it will still be a quite long and bumpy ride to the lake (c.
 3 hours).
 Lake Song Kul is a mountainous lake on the altitude of 3016 meters above the sea level.
 The nomads pass their summer on the “jailoo” (summer pasture) with their animals.
 We will arrive in time for lunch, which will be served in the yurt camp.
 Free time in the afternoon to go on a walk to the shore or horse ride and observe nomadic life.
 The yurt camp is located about 3 kilometers from the shore of the lake.
 We will also watch a match of Kok Boru – a traditional spectacle of horsemanship.